hieuadoan/hieuadoan.github.io/_pages/about.md

 Honors and Awards
 ===
 - 2020 Best Paper Award from Joint Center of Energy Storage Research
-- 2019 cBest Poster Presentation at the Argonne Postdoctoral Symposium
+- 2019 Best Poster Presentation at the Argonne Postdoctoral Symposium
 - 2018 Best Fundamental Paper Award from the American Institute of Chemical Engineers
 - 2015 Kokes Travel Award for the 24th North American Catalysis Society Meeting
 - 2008 Provost Undergraduate Research Scholarship